denni5lin/build-a-portfolio/README.md

 ## Description

 This is a project I worked on for Udacity Front-End Web Developer Nanodegree course.
 Based on a designed mockup, I created this fully responsive portfolio page in HTML and CSS.
+Take a look at my portfolio [here](https://denni5lin.github.io/build-a-portfolio/).

 ## Content